aham-oudeis/Training/launch_school/RB180-Database-Foundations/notes/terminology.md

 > A __Foreign Key__ allows us to associate a row in one table to a row in another table.
 This is done by setting a column in one table as a Foreign Key and having that column reference another table's Primary Key column.

 > __Referential integrity__ is the assurance that a column value within a record must reference an existing value; if it doesn't then an error is thrown.

-### JOIN statements

-> The part of the statement that comes after the ON keyword is the __join condition__; this defines the logic by which a row in one table is joined to a row in another table.

-> An __INNER JOIN__ returns a result set that contains the common elements of the tables, i.e the intersection where they match on the joined condition.

-> A __LEFT JOIN__ or a __LEFT OUTER JOIN__ takes all the rows from one table, defined as the LEFT table, and joins it with a second table.

-> A RIGHT JOIN [is a kind of JOIN where] all the rows on the second table are included along with any matching rows from the first table.

-> A FULL JOIN or FULL OUTER JOIN is essentially a combination of LEFT JOIN and RIGHT JOIN.

-> A CROSS JOIN, also known as a Cartesian JOIN, returns all rows from one table crossed with every row from the second table.
-In other words, the join table of a cross join contains every possible combination of rows from the tables that have been joined.

-## Aliasing
-> Aliasing allows us to specify another name for a column or table and then use that name in later parts of a query to allow for more concise syntax.

-Benefits:
-1. Shortening the queries by using short aliases
-2. Displaying more meaningful information by giving appropriate names to the columns

-## Subquery
-> Imagine executing a SELECT query, and then using the results of that SELECT query as a condition in another SELECT query.
-This is called nesting, and the query that is nested is referred to as a __subquery__.